grandy0831/CE-Plant-Monitor/README.md

 ![image](https://github.com/grandy0831/CE-Plant-Monitor/assets/140076679/7a4aa91e-8cf9-432f-b896-eacd706d21eb)<br><br>
 ![image](https://github.com/grandy0831/CE-Plant-Monitor/assets/140076679/90932057-09eb-49fd-b8fc-40120aae155f)<br>

+>In the "Plantpets" project, we introduced an innovative element—Favorability.
+The concept was conceived to establish a deeper and more interactive relationship between plants and users.
+Inspired by the classic interaction mechanism of electronic pets, we aim to focus more on caring for our plants through the introduction of favorability.

+## Definition of Favorability

+Favorability is a quantifiable metric that reflects the plant's perception of your care.
+Through sensors, we capture the plant's status (moisture) and translate it into a numerical value for favorability.
+Changes in favorability are directly related to the plant's emotional state.
+Increasing favorability indicates the plant's happiness, while a decrease may signal the plant's discomfort.

+## Interaction Mechanism

+With favorability introduced, the interaction between us and the plant is no longer one-sided.
+By interacting with the plant, especially by promptly meeting the plant's needs (such as watering), you can increase the plant's favorability.
+This process is not just about caring for the plant but also serves as a medium to establish emotional connections between you and the plant.

+## Favorability Display

+To provide an intuitive understanding of the plant's emotional state, we display favorability in real-time on an LCD screen.
+From "happy :)" to "sad :(" and even to "excited ：）," we can better understand the plant's current feelings based on the displayed expressions and status information.

+---

+**Note:** Ensure to interact with the plant according to the favorability information displayed on the LCD screen to maintain the plant's well-being and emotional state.

 - Power supply method:<br><br>
 I tried to use a 10,000 mAh power bank to power Feather Huzzah ESP8266 and Arduino UNO at the same time.
 I connected the power supply at 10:30 am on November 1st.
 According to the data in the database, after 1:30pm on November 3rd No data is received, indicating that the power bank is exhausted.
 During this period, the power bank continued to provide power for a total of 51 hours.<br><br>
 <img width="1728" alt="截屏2023-11-08 14 30 42" src="https://github.com/grandy0831/CE-Plant-Monitor/assets/140076679/de9d889a-1be2-4543-8e38-856b5749500c"><br><br>